Richard Winters: Summer 1944

-Meehan remained in command of the company until the invasion of Normandy, when at about 1:15 a.m. on June 6, 1944, D-Day, the C-47 Skytrain transporting the company Headquarters Section was shot down by German anti-aircraft fire, killing everyone on board.
+Meehan remained in command of the company until the invasion of Normandy, when at about 1:15 a.m. on June 6, 1944, D-Day, the C-47 Skytrain transporting most of the company Headquarters Section was shot down by German anti-aircraft fire, killing everyone on board.
 Winters jumped that night and landed safely near Sainte-Mère-Église.
 Losing his weapon during the drop, he nevertheless oriented himself, assembled several paratroopers, including members of the 82nd Airborne Division, and proceeded toward the unit's assigned objective near Sainte-Marie-du-Mont.
 With Meehan's fate unknown, Winters became the de facto commanding officer (CO) of Easy Company, which he remained for the duration of the Normandy campaign.

-Later that day, Winters led an attack that destroyed a battery of German 105mm howitzers, which were firing onto the causeways that served as the principal exits from Utah Beach.
-The Americans estimated that the guns were defended by about a platoon of 50 German troops, while Winters had 13 men.
-This action south of the village of Le Grand-Chemin, called the Brécourt Manor Assault, has been taught at the military academy at West Point as an example of a textbook assault on a fixed position by a numerically inferior force.
+Later that day, Winters led the Brécourt Manor Assault which successfully destroyed a battery of German 105mm howitzers, which were firing onto the causeways that served as the principal exits from Utah Beach.
+The Americans estimated that the guns, which were south of the village of Le Grand-Chemin, were defended by about a platoon of 50 German troops, while Winters had 13 men.
+The attack has since been taught at West Point as a textbook example of an assault on a fixed position by a numerically inferior force.
 In addition to destroying the battery, Winters also obtained a map that showed German gun emplacements near Utah Beach.

 On July 1, 1944, Winters was told that he had been promoted to captain.
-The next day, he was presented with the Distinguished Service Cross by General Omar Bradley, then the commander of the U.S. First Army.
+The next day, he was presented with the Distinguished Service Cross (DSC) by Lieutenant General Omar Bradley, then the commander of the U.S. First Army.
 Shortly after, the 506th Parachute Infantry was withdrawn from France and returned to Aldbourne, England, for reorganization.
+The citation for his DSC reads as follows: